visit-dav/visit/src/doc/gui_manual/Quantitative/Lineout.rst

 Zonal centering with sampling
 """""""""""""""""""""""""""""

-In the case of sampling, the step function will become more an more apparent as the number of sample points increases.
+In the case of sampling, the step function will become more and more apparent as the number of sample points increases.

 In the example below there are only 12 samples points and the step function